ICB And NATED Courses

 Are ICB Qualifications Recognised?

-Yes, ICB Courses are recognised by employers nationally and internationally.
+Yes, ICB online Courses are recognised by employers nationally and internationally.
 Here are the international professional bodies:

 All of these professional bodies are based in the UK.
 This allows our students to work abroad.
 You can earn more money working abroad because the currency is different.